Dev9078/Bulk_Image_Downloader/IMG Downloader 1.0/readme.md

     Enter File Extension: .jpg
     Enter Folder Name: (Enter Path or Enter Name)
         <!-- The new folder will created automatically in downloder.py parent folder -->

-5. now it is almost ready if any problem occur contact me: